 - Spending time around those two is exhausting.
 They’re constantly jockeying for position.

 - Why the long face?
 Friends bailed on you?
 That’s lame.

 - This shindig’s getting too rowdy.
 Rein it in, party people.

-For a last laugh, I’ll share a short video clip with you.
-My now retired horse, Bear, learned a few tricks over the years.
-But really, his main trick was bowing down on one knee to be mounted.
-And technically, Bear is a pony as he stands at 14.1 hands.
-So I had fun calling him my “one-trick pony”.
-Anyway, after we had learned the trick at a clinic, I had been wanting for awhile to show the trick to my husband and get it captured on video.
-I was super excited when my husband agreed to come outside with me one day to film.
-But I’d forgotten that earlier that day I had ridden another horse bareback and hadn’t yet changed my pants since I had been doing barn chores in the mean time.
-Would have been nice if my husband had pointed that out to me before he started filming.
+Following that clinic, I waited anxiously to show the trick to my husband and get it captured on video.
+I was super excited when my husband finally agreed to come outside with me one day to film.
+But I’d forgotten that earlier that day, I rode another horse bareback and hadn’t yet changed my pants.
+Would have been nice if my husband pointed that out to me before he started filming.
 Oh well, it is good for a laugh.

 View the clip at https://youtu.be/nFw27oXJlKU.